Velarisnyx/SQL-Data-Warehouse-project/README.md

 Docs: Wrote clear documentation to help both business users and the analytics team understand and use the model.

-📊 BI: Analytics & Reporting
+BI: Analytics & Reporting

 Objective:

 I created SQL-based analytics to deliver insights into:

-👥 Customer behavior
+-Customer behavior

-📦 Product performance
+-Product performance

-📈 Sales trends
+-Sales trends